csmart/git_info/README.md

 equal.

 Commands like committing, branching, merging and even getting the log are run _locally_.
-Git does not touch the network unless you tell it to with one of the following three commands:
+Git does not touch the network unless you tell it to with one of a few commands.

 * clone (get a local copy of a remote repository)
 * fetch (get the latest changes from a remote repository)
+  * pull (wraps fetch then does a merge)
+  * remote update (wraps fetch to get updates from all remotes)
 * push (push my local changes to a remote repository)

 Why does that matter?
 It grants the user flexibility that is not otherwise